Advanced Bioinformatics for Life Sciences

 Please register online on the CS&D website.
 CS&D students have priority in registration until 3 weeks before the start of the course.
 Thereafter, registration is on ‘first-come-first-serve’ basis until the maximum number of 25 participants is reached.

-For expertise advice on your research and the possibilities UBEC offers to get the most out of your data: request a meeting at our consulting hour, each Friday at 14:30.
+For expertise advice on your research and the possibilities UBEC offers to get the most out of your data: request a meeting by emailing us.
 Experimental design, data management, bioinformatics analysis, results and follow-up experiments are discussed.
 The facility manager ensures that experts from participating organizations are present during this meeting.

 You can request a meeting at firstname.lastname@example.org.